By Awesome Supplements, Read time: 6 minutes

 Just about every study that has been performed on creatine uses monohydrate, and it is from these studies that the conclusion “creatine is good for high intensity training” has been drawn.
 Monohydrate works, and it’s cheaper to boot.
 It’s not often the cheapest and best version are both the same thing…

 There is some evidence to suggest that post workout consumption of creatine may be slightly more beneficial than pre workout consumption (8), likely due to the increased sensitivity that muscle cells have for absorbing things from the blood after a hard training bout.
 With that being said, the difference is very small and it is our view at Awesome Supplements that because of this, taking your creatine at a time you’re likely to remember to take it is the most important thing to think about.
 After all, most people don’t take a specific post workout shake – preferring food – and those that do, do so for convenience sake meaning that mixing a bunch of different powders defeats some of the purpose.
 Not only that, but most people don’t train every day and so only including creatine in a pre or post workout product isn’t the way to go.

 Creatine is one of the most well-studied and well-supported supplements there is.
 It increases creatine phosphate in muscle cells reliably, and this in turn aids with intense exercise – as such anyone who engages in hard anaerobic training will more than likely benefit from it.
 It’s our hopes that this blog has answered most of the questions that most people have regarding it’s usage, but if there are any you feel we have missed please do get in touch!
-And if you want to use creatine, you can find it in Awesome Power (taken daily as a drink or with food) and Awesome Boost (taken 15 minutes before the gym or sport).
+And if you want to use creatine, you can find it in Awesome Power and Awesome Strength (take both daily with food).